google/gapid/gapir/README.md

   difficult to fit into other VMs.
 * Some of the VMs of interest had licences that were incompatible with our needs.
-* Our speed requirements are very high, we do profiling based on the vm playback, we need as little vm overhead as possible per draw call.
+* Our speed requirements are very high, we do profiling based on the VM playback, we need as little overhead as possible per draw call.

 ## Memory pools